 Barbara has worked for many years advocating for individuals with disabilities through her position at Disability Rights Wisconsin.
 Barbara is committed to providing high-quality and adequate community supports that are critical for people with complex disabilities so they are both safe and welcome in their communities.
 “We all have a role to play in supporting people with disabilities to have productive lives!”

-Kevin works for the Division of Long-Term Care, Department of Health Services as a Policy Initiatives Advisor.
+Kevin works for the Division of Medicaid Services as a Policy Initiative Advisor.
 He is one of the board’s official state agency representatives.
 “I am honored to serve on the Board and collaborate with the many partners to improve services for our Wisconsin citizens.”

 Robert is a self-advocate and a founding member of People First of Neenah-Menasha.
 “I like to be on the board to make change in the disability world.
 I like to challenge other people with disabilities and providers without disabilities to make change.”